-As Sandy and I headed out toward the subway, It was hard not to get caught up in the glitz of New York City.
+As Sandy and I headed out toward the subway, it was hard not to get caught up in the glitz of New York City.
 It was so beautiful to see Manhattan at night.
-I could pinch myself from all of the amazing view of Times Square.
+I could pinch myself from all the amazing view of Times Square.

 “Come on, Mia,” Sandy said as she tugged on my arm.

 “I am going, Sandy, I just needed to take it all in,” I said, breathing in the cold New York City air.